“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-That’s nice to have these facts described from so many different sources.
+It’s nice to have this issue described from such different sources.

-At the same time, I get the impression that the two sides are valued differently.
-The instinctual side is the evil one, and the one that rises to the ‘realms of high ancestors’ is the good one.
-But what would God do without the material, instinctive side?
-I reckon he would soon be pretty bored in his eternal peace, he wouldn’t be able to meet himself in the other and would probably soon be longing for the next big bang.
+At the same time, I get the impression that the two sides are evaluated differently.
+The instinctive side is evil, and the side that rises to the “realms of high ancestors” is good.
+But what would God do without the material, active side?
+I guess he would soon get quite bored in his eternal peace, he would not be able to encounter himself in others and would soon long for the next Big Bang.

 ___________________________________________________________________________________________